 Important things you should know

 Regardless of which volunteer abroad program you choose, there are a few key things that you need to keep in mind.
-We want your time at your local horse sanctuary top be both productive and enjoyable.
+We want your time at your chosen horse volunteer program to be both productive and enjoyable.
 Hence, we ask you to please read through the following tips.
-Doing so will allow you to make sure that you are prepared for your time as a horse sanctuary volunteer.
+Doing so will allow you to make sure that you are prepared for your time as a volunteer abroad working with horses.

-Before you become a horse sanctuary volunteer, you need to check whether you have all of the required vaccinations.
-Scared horses that are new to the sanctuary might kick or bite you, wherefore it is important to be vaccinated.
-Furthermore, having certain vaccinations might be a visa requirement depending on where you are going to volunteer.
+Before you become a volunteer abroad, you need to check whether you have all of the required vaccinations.
+Scared horses that are not used to you might kick or bite you, wherefore it is important to be vaccinated.
+Furthermore, having certain vaccinations might be a visa requirement depending on where you are going to volunteer abroad.

-If you have certain allergies, you should check to see whether working at a horse sanctuary is for you.
+If you have certain allergies, you should check to see whether volunteering with horses is for you.
 Make sure to consult your doctor about this.
 Additionally, you should definitely get yourself tested for a pet hair allergy.
-After all, this kind of sensitivity might prevent you from becoming a horse sanctuary volunteer at all.
+After all, this kind of sensitivity might prevent you from becoming a volunteer working with animals at all.

 We recommend getting both travel and health insurance.
 As a volunteer, you will most likely be required to sign up for health insurance anyways.
-Ask your contact at your horse sanctuary whether they can make recommendations regarding which health insurance plan to sign up for.
+Ask your contact at your horse volunteer project whether they can make recommendations regarding which health insurance plan to sign up for.

-Depending on where your horse sanctuary is located and how long you will be volunteering for, you might need a visa.
+Depending on where your horse volunteer project is located and how long you will be volunteering for, you might need a visa.
 Note that getting said visa might require a check-up with your doctor.
 Furthermore, you will likely be asked to pay a fee for your visa.
 Getting your visa might take several weeks, wherefore it is important to plan ahead and be prepared.
-Please keep in mind that your passport needs to be valid for the entire duration of your trip as well as as many as 6 months from the day that you enter the respective country.
+Please keep in mind that your passport needs to be valid for the entire duration of your trip as well as 6 months from the day that you enter the respective country.

 What to pack